cockroachdb/docs/src/current/v24.1/known-limitations.md

 #### `transaction_rows_read_err` and `transaction_rows_written_err` do not halt query execution

 The `transaction_rows_read_err` and `transaction_rows_written_err` [session settings]({% link {{ page.version.version }}/set-vars.md %}) limit the number of rows read or written by a single [transaction]({% link {{ page.version.version }}/transactions.md %}#limit-the-number-of-rows-written-or-read-in-a-transaction).
-These session settings will fail the transaction with an error, but not until the current query finishes executing and the results have been returned to the client.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/70473)
+These session settings will fail the transaction with an error, but not until the current query finishes executing and the results have been returned to the client. [#70473](https://github.com/cockroachdb/cockroach/issues/70473)

 #### `sql.guardrails.max_row_size_err` misses indexed virtual computed columns

 The `sql.guardrails.max_row_size_err` [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) misses large rows caused by indexed virtual computed columns.
-This is because the guardrail only checks the size of primary key rows, not secondary index rows.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/69540)
+This is because the guardrail only checks the size of primary key rows, not secondary index rows. [#69540](https://github.com/cockroachdb/cockroach/issues/69540)

 #### Using `LIKE...ESCAPE` in `WHERE` and `HAVING` constraints

 CockroachDB tries to optimize most comparisons operators in `WHERE` and `HAVING` clauses into constraints on SQL indexes by only accessing selected rows.
 This is done for `LIKE` clauses when a common prefix for all selected rows can be determined in the search pattern (e.g., `...
 LIKE 'Joe%'`).
-However, this optimization is not yet available if the `ESCAPE` keyword is also used.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/30192)
+However, this optimization is not yet available if the `ESCAPE` keyword is also used. [#30192](https://github.com/cockroachdb/cockroach/issues/30192)

 #### Import with a high amount of disk contention